amejiarosario/amejiarosario.github.io/source/_posts/2016-01-09-how-to-build-scalable-apps.markdown

 12. **Admin processes**
     * *DO*: favor languages/frameworks that uses REPL shell out of the box to do admin tasks such as migrating databases, running consoles or running one-time scripts.

+# Opinionated Workflow

+Web development is not easy, it requires more than programing skills to get all the process in line towards quality and scalability.

+The following are based on my experienced about how should be delivered these days.

 That's all for now.
 Hope it's helpful.
-This has been adapted from http://12factor.net/